Tony Marston's Blog About software development, PHP and OOP

 The new inconsistency

-Because the core developers chose to fix the wrong consistency all they did was create a totally new inconsistency.
+Because the core developers chose to fix the wrong inconsistency all they did was create a totally new inconsistency.
 The way that internal functions work now is totally inconsistent with the main factor which made the language so popular - the fact that it was dynamically/loosely typed but now is not.

 All code written prior to version 8.1 will now sh*t its pants like an incontinent child.
 This release will not improve the language in any way as instead of adding something new and shiny it takes away something old and much-loved, which is sh*tty.
 This will slow down the adoption rate for the new version to such an extent that the majority of the world's users simply won't be able to afford to rewrite their code.
 If they DO choose to rewrite it they may as well move to a different language, preferably one which offers backwards compatibility as a feature and not something which can be discarded on a whim.